Classroom FAQs for Instructors

 Sexual Misconduct and Relationships

 Faculty and staff are in a unique position to assist those who report sexual misconduct, including sexual harassment and assault.
 Faculty and supervisors also have the duty to report instances of sexual harassment of which they are aware.
-Report such incidents to the Title IX Coordinator or Deputy Coordinator in Student Conduct or Human Resources via phone, email, or in person.
-For additional information on how to respond and whom to contact, please visit Title IX.
+Report such incidents to the Office of Institutional Equity (or your unit’s human resource professionals) via phone, email, or in person.
+For additional information on how to respond and whom to contact, please contact Title IX at 614-247-5838 or firstname.lastname@example.org.

 Individuals in positions of power must be aware that romantic or sexual relationships with students are fraught with danger for exploitation and pose a legal risk to both the individual and the institution.